Kristoffer Zetterstrand

-Kristoffer Zetterstrand (born 27 September 1973) is a Swedish surrealist artist, known for creating most of Minecrafts paintings.
+Kristoffer Zetterstrand (born 27 September 1973) is a Swedish artist, known for creating most of the paintings featured in the video game Minecraft and being the brother of Elin Zetterstrand, Markus Persson's ex-wife.

 Education and work

-Kristoffer Zetterstrand studied at Royal University College of Fine Arts in Stockholm and the Facultad de Bellas Artes in Madrid.
+Kristoffer Zetterstrand studied at Royal University College of Fine Arts in Stockholm and at Complutense University of Madrid in Spain.
 Zetterstrand's works are influenced by both classical and Renaissance artwork, as well as computer graphics and 3D modeling.
-His debut exhibition in 2002 consisted of compilations for the game Counter-Strike.
+His debut exhibition in 2002 consisted of compilations for the video game Counter-Strike.
 In 2010, Markus Persson, Zetterstrand's former brother-in-law, included some of Zetterstrand's paintings in his game Minecraft, a sandbox and survival game inspired by Infiniminer.
 Since then, these paintings have become an iconic part of the game.
 In June 2024, Mojang Studios collaborated with Zetterstrand to add fifteen more paintings to Minecraft in commemoration of the game's fifteenth anniversary.
 His paintings are often based on virtual still lifes and scenography sculpted in 3D applications, and he has broadened his sources of images to include vintage photography and imagery.